-See in Glossary using IL2CPPA Unity-developed scripting back-end which you can use as an alternative to Mono when building projects for some platforms.
+Upon starting a build using IL2CPPA Unity-developed scripting back-end which you can use as an alternative to Mono when building projects for some platforms.
 More info

 See in Glossary, Unity automatically performs the following steps:

-IL2CPP provides a few useful options which you can control by attributes in your scripts.
+See in Glossary.
 See documentation on Platform-dependent compilation for further information.